 Acquired syphilis is transmitted exclusively by sexual contact (i.e. vaginal, anal, and oral).
 Other modes of transmission are through blood transfusion or direct contact with infected tissues.

-Primary and secondary syphilis peaked in 1989 in US; later, the annual rate declined 90% till 2000.
+Primary and secondary syphilis peaked in 1989 in the US; later, the annual rate declined by 90% till 2000.
 After 2000, due to sexual contact of men with men, the total number of cases of primary and secondary syphilis has increased significantly.